interfect/dear-rep-foushee/README.md

 While Rep. Foushee's provided contact page application only works if you complete a Google reCAPTCHA test to demonstrate that Google considers you human, and moreover requires you to [agree to this contract with Google](https://policies.google.com/terms?hl=en) in order to use it, Rep. Foushee has chosen not to require other applications interacting with her GraphQL API to impose this requirement on their users.

-Dear Rep. Foushee allows constituents to contact Rep. Foushee without forming any contract with any private company, provided that it is used for Good (see **May I use it?** below).
+Dear Rep. Foushee allows constituents to contact Rep. Foushee, as conveniently as can be, without forming any contract with any private company, provided that it is used for Good (see **May I use it?** below).

 # How does it work?

+**All traffic from this script includes a `User-Agent` header of `dear-rep-foushee.py 1.0`**, meaning that it can easily be blocked if desired.

 The system submits a POST request to Rep. Foushee's `https://foushee.house.gov/graphql` endpoint, with an `application/json` content type.